-Update: Harold is a beloved contributor to SCP [Do a search for The Chronicles of Harold and all of the knowledge he has shared.] who has been struggling with cancer and last winter was targeted by some youths who threw a fire bomb at his home, which burned, and he and his wife barely escaped with their lives.
+Note: Harold was a beloved contributor to SCP who was targeted by some youths who threw a fire bomb at his home, which burned, and he and his wife barely escaped with their lives.
 This wasn’t the first incident in that town, but hopefully it will be the last.
 Harold is sharing with us an update and some of what he has learned about the insurance business through this whole ordeal.

 Everyone who comes up at night, either front or back, are floodlit by the motion sensing floods on front and back when they get close enough to the house that their intentions are evident, they are here to either visit or otherwise access the house, are amazed and readily understand the “Bright Acres” name.
 Have not gotten the security cameras in as of yet and will likely not get them mounted until it cools off again in the fall of the year.
 Likewise will not have a lawn until next year after some more fill is added.